Jeff Adams (American football)

-Jeff Adams (born September 6, 1989) is a former American football offensive tackle.
+Jeff Adams (born September 6, 1989) is an American former professional football offensive tackle.
 He played college football at Columbia University.

-Early years
+Early life

 Adams played high school football and basketball for the Lyons Township High School Lions.
 He earned All-West Suburban Conference honors in both football and basketball.
 He captained the football team his senior year.
 Adams averaged 13 points, nine rebounds and two blocks per game in basketball.
 He was also named Class 8A Academic All-State.

 College career

 Adams played for the Columbia Lions from 2008 to 2011.

 Professional career

-Dallas Cowboys

-Adams signed with the Dallas Cowboys on April 30, 2012 after going undrafted in the 2012 NFL Draft.
+Adams signed with the Dallas Cowboys on April 30, 2012 after going undrafted in the 2012 NFL draft.
 He was released by the Cowboys on August 30, 2012.

-Cincinnati Bengals

 Adams was signed to the Cincinnati Bengals' practice squad on September 2, 2012.
 He was released by the Bengals on November 13, 2012.

-Miami Dolphins

 Adams was signed to the Miami Dolphins' practice squad on November 19, 2012.
 He was released by the Dolphins on August 31, 2013.